-In the previous article of our medical school admissions guide (Where to Apply to Medical School to Maximize Admissions Odds), I wrote that I will focus only on aspects of your application that you can actually affect at this point (e.g., essays), rather than on things students worry about but cannot change (e.g., freshman year grades).
+As in my article on where to apply to medical school to maximize your admission odds, I will focus only on aspects of your application that you can actually affect at this point (e.g., essays), rather than on things students worry about but cannot change (e.g., freshman year grades).

 Well, there is nothing you can affect more than what goes into your personal statement (as well as your AMCAS Work and Activities Section and secondary application essays).
 In other words, what admissions committees learn about you through your personal statement is entirely up to you.

-Given that the personal statement deserves such significant attention in your primary application, my article on how to conquer it will be the longest in this series.
+Given that the personal statement deserves such significant attention in your primary application, we're going to dig into how to conquer it, step by step.

-- To get you an interview and, ultimately, accepted to medical school
+- To receive admission interviews and, ultimately, to get accepted to medical school

 - To not get you rejected to medical school (e.g., disclosing weird things about yourself)